Rapid point-of-care testing during and after COVID-19 – how widely should it be used?

 The editorial suggests that like a new medicine or vaccine, the safety, clinical and cost-effectiveness of rapid point-of-care tests should be investigated in carefully conducted clinical trials before they are introduced into widespread use.

-Alastair Hay, Professor of Primary Care in Bristol Medical School: Population Health Sciences (PHS) and co-author, said: "Rapid point-of-care tests are attractive, because traditional laboratory methods take hours to days, often too long for clinical decision making.
+Co-author Professor Alastair Hay, said: “Rapid point-of-care tests are attractive, because traditional laboratory methods take hours to days, often too long for clinical decision making.
 They can deliver results in less than one hour, so what’s not to like?

 “The main issue is we do not understand if they are accurate enough, effective enough or cost-effective enough to merit widespread introduction.
 This is not a problem, because accuracy, effectiveness and cost-effectiveness can be investigated – just as we would a new medicine or vaccine.